wp-plugins/list-related-attachments-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
+= 2.0.1 =
+* cleaned up the readme file
+* first checks for pageID before trying to grab it’s attachments

+= 2.0 =
+* Rebuilt plugin
+* Added options page
+* added link_to option to link to file or attachment page
+* added language translation

 = 1.9 =
 * When sidebar widget is used on the Blog page, only attachments of the first post will be displayed.